-Hi and thanks for visiting my page.
 I know it takes courage to reach out for counselling, I've been there too!
-Life can throw us many curve balls and although we may turn to friends and family for support, sometimes it's someone completely out of our life and situation that can help, with a non judgmental, empathic approach, in a safe environment that enables us to work through our issues.
+Life can throw us many curve balls and although we may turn to friends and family for support, sometimes it's someone completely outside of our situation that can help, with a non judgmental, empathic approach, in a safe environment that enables us to work through our issues.

-It could be that no one is even aware of how you are feeling, emotions and feelings bottled up, needing to be heard, fears, depression, anxieties, painful memories, over bearing loss, low self esteem, relationships, many different reasons, hard to cope with alone.
+It could be that no one is even aware of how you are feeling, emotions and feelings bottled up, needing to be heard.
+Fears, depression, anxieties, avoidance, painful memories, over bearing loss, low self esteem, relationships, many different reasons, hard to cope with alone.

-The loss of someone we love can be one of the hardest things to get through, although it is often finding a new way of living, different, but still encompassing all that our loved one meant to us to truly move forward.
-I worked as a bereavement counsellor in a hospice for 2 years and worked through grief and loss with many wonderful people, not only the effects of the loss, but other issues that came forward in their process.
+Our late Queen once famously quoted, 'Grief is the price we pay for love.'
+This really resonated with me.
+The loss of someone we love can be one of the hardest things to go through, although it is often finding a new way of living, different, but still encompassing all that our loved one meant to us to truly move forward.
+I worked as a bereavement counsellor in a Hospice for 2 years and worked through grief and loss with many wonderful people, not only the effects of the loss, but other issues that came forward in their process.

 Loss doesn't always mean the loss of someone close through death.
 Loss can take many forms, the loss of a relationship, loss of a friendship, loss of a career, loss of a home.. there are many losses we experience through life, and working through them could help come to terms with it.

-Abuse takes many forms, sexual abuse, recent or historic, domestic abuse, verbal abuse, emotional abuse, neglect, and the effects of abuse can have a massive impact in our lives, affecting the way we are in relationships and our daily living, maybe keeping the abuse from others through fear of what they may say or ashamed to let anyone know it exists or existed.
-I worked with survivors of abuse and have much experience in this area.
+Abuse takes many forms, sexual abuse, recent or historic, domestic abuse, verbal abuse, emotional abuse, neglect, and the effects of abuse can have a massive impact in our lives, affecting the way we are in relationships and our daily living.
+Maybe keeping the abuse from others through fear of what they may say or ashamed to let anyone know it exists or existed.
+I work with survivors of abuse and have much experience in this area.

 If you would like to contact me, please call or e-mail.
 We can have an initial chat about what it is you would like to get from counselling and if happy to do so, will arrange your initial session.
-If you are happy to continue, we can then arrange further sessions either weekly/fortnightly.
+If you are happy to continue, we can then arrange further sessions.

 Finally to say, and important for you to know, I am a registered member of the BACP, I am fully insured and have an enhanced DBS clearance.

 My practice is a couple of miles from Uckfield, tucked away in rural surroundings with plenty of parking.
-A safe place to be listened to surrounded by the peace of the countryside, cows and sheep come as standard!
+A safe place to be heard, surrounded by the peace of the countryside.

 Training, qualifications & experience